Current Programs

 Community

-In Situ Polyculture is a utopian project initiated by founders Candace Jensen and Owen Schuh, who currently function as volunteer staff.
+Cofounders Candace Jensen and Owen Schuh currently function as volunteer staff.
 We have a generous, volunteer advisory Board of Directors comprised of working artists & Vermont community members.
 They have enormous heart, intellect and talent.

-We are also defined by the ever-growing community of curious and creative folk who visit us for programs, workshops, residencies or the occasional bonfire on the hilltop!
-As well as our local partners, inns and fellow art organizations with shared vision and a commitment to the local community.
+We are also defined by the ever-growing community of curious and creative folk who visit us for programs, workshops, and residencies (or the occasional bonfire on the hilltop!) as well as our local partners, inns and fellow art organizations with shared vision and a commitment to the local community.
 We’re proud to host & collaborate with them, and share a window into their diverse work through our Community Page.

 Our community is also much larger than just the human beings who take our workshops, teach, create artwork here, and support our staff— we acknowledge and value the birds, mammals, mycelium, trees, grasses, bugs, lichens, frogs and all other critters and flora who are our neighbors, our collaborators, our friends (and sometimes antagonists— looking at your mosquitoes!).